 Social & Occupational functioning refers to how we function in our day to day lives.
-There is evidence that a person living with psychosis has challenges interacting in their social environment including contact with family, friends and their wider social group.
+There is evidence that a person who has experienced adversity in childhood can have challenges interacting in their social environment including contact with family, friends and their wider social group.
 This can make it difficult to participate in everyday activities like going to school, attending work or simply leaving the house to meet a friend or attend an appointment.